ballegri/ada-template-website/website.md

 ## ROMANA ET MATHIAS

-# Getting into the heart of the matter
+# Quantitative analysis of women's underrepresentation in movies

 Now that we have a better overview of the data that was used, let's get into the actual analysis of the inequalities.
 Are these inequalities still present today?
 Have they evolved in time?
-For the better of for the worse?
-Theses questions will be answered by making a quantitative and qualitaitve analysis of women in the film industry.
+For the better or for the worse?

-## Quantitative analysis of women's underrepresentation in movies
 In order to quantify the discrepancy between the number of men and women in movies, a 'Female share' index was created as:

 $Female \quad share = \frac{Number \quad of \quad women}{Number \quad of \quad men \quad + \quad Number \quad of \quad women}$

 If the value of the index is close to zero: the movie is men-dominated, close to one: female-dominated, close to 0.5: equal number of actors and actresses.

-Using a ratio rather than absolute values makes the analysis robust to the increasing number of movies (hence yearly number of actors/actresses cast) these last decades.
-As it can be seen in the following plots:
+Using a ratio rather than absolute values makes the analysis robust to the increasing number of movies over these last decades (hence yearly number of actors/actresses cast).
+As it can be seen in the following plots, although the number of movie produced has seen a great boost starting around the 1960's. the proportion of women compared to men does not seem to have known a significant increase on a global scale.

 number-FS_evolution.png

-Although the number of movie produced has seen a great boost starting around the 1960's. the proportion of women compared to men does not seem to have know a significant increase on a global scale.

 ### Is the situation the same for every country ?
 piechart of top 3 countries
 hello

 ### And for every genre ?

 pie chart of top 3 genres

+### What has been the evolution of the female share ?
+As seen in the female share averages across the most movie producing-countries and famous genres, the scene is clearly dominated by men.
+However, the previous analyses give no information about the evolution of the female share.
+A country, being aware of the inequalities in the movie industry, that decides to make more equal role movies despite it's past....